Ludeme/LudiiAICompetition/README.md

 ### General Game Playing (GGP) track

-During the GGP track, all participants will play against 4 other competition entrants (selecting randomly on all the other participants) on a selected set of 6 two-players games in a round-robin format (playing each role once).
+During the GGP track, the tournament will be done in Swiss style in 6 rounds.
+In each round, a new game will be used and each participant will face another participant.
 These games will not be named or provided to the agents beforehand.

 Each agent will have 30 minutes of thinking for the full game, this time can be allocated as wished.
 If the full time is used but the game is still not over, this participant will automatically lose the match.
 The agent that achieves the highest average win-rate across all games will win the competition.
 The win-rate for each agent across all matchups that it plays will determine its final ranking.
 Draws count as half a win for each of the two players.